Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Computational Method for BLRHL

-After we determine the stepsize adjustment $\epsilon$, we will determine the length of leapfrog trajectory $\ell$.
+After we determine the stepsize adjustment $\epsilon$, we will determine the length of the leapfrog trajectory $\ell$.
 The fact is that the appropriate values of $\ell$ are different in two phases.
-In the \textit{initial phase}, a small value $\ell_1$ should be used such that the Gibbs sampling can quickly dissipates the value of $U$, as well as more frequently update the hyperparameter $w$.
-The exact choice of $\ell$ for initial phase can be made empirically by looking at how fast the Gibbs sampling converges with different values of $\ell$.
-For our problem, $\ell_1 = 10$ or 5 seemingly works fairly well.
+In the \textit{initial phase}, a small value $\ell_1$ should be used such that Gibbs sampling quickly dissipates the value of $U$ and more frequently updates the hyperparameter $w$.
+The exact choice of $\ell$ for the initial phase can be made empirically by looking at how fast Gibbs sampling converges with different values of $\ell$.
+For our problem, $\ell_1 = 10$ or 5 seems to work well.
 Another reason for the initial phase is that a very long trajectory starting from the initial value has very high chance of being rejected.
-After running initial phase for a while, we need to choose a larger value, denoted by $\ell_2$ to suppress random walk.
-This phase is called \textit{sampling phase}.
+After running the initial phase for a while, we need to choose a larger value (denoted by $\ell_2$) to suppress random walk; this phase is called the \textit{sampling phase}.
 The advantage of using HMC instead of other samplers is that HMC can keep moving in the direction determined by the gradients of $U$ without random walk.
-We therefore should choose fairly large $\ell$ (at least larger than 1, when $\ell=1$, HMC is Langevin Metropolis-Hasting method) such that the leapfrog transformation can reach a distant point from the starting one.
+We therefore should choose fairly large $\ell$ (at least larger than 1; when $\ell=1$, HMC is equivalent to the Langevin Metropolis-Hasting method) such that the leapfrog transformation can reach a distant point from the starting one.
 However, if $\ell$ is excessively large, the leapfrog transformation will reverse the direction and move back to the region near the starting point.
-The choice of $\ell$ for this phase can be made empirically by looking at the curve of distance of $\mb q$ from the origin along a very long trajectory, which changes cyclically.
-We will choose the largest $\ell$ such that leapfrog transformation can move in a direction, ie, the distance of $\mb q$ changes monotonically.
+The choice of $\ell$ for this phase can be made empirically by looking at the curve of the distance of $\mb q$ from the origin along a very long trajectory, which changes cyclically.
+We will choose the largest $\ell$ such that leapfrog transformation can move in a direction, \textit{i.e.} the distance of $\mb q$ changes monotonically.
 From our experiences, $\ell_2 = 50$ or 100 works well for many problems.

 To apply HMC to sample \eqref{eqn:postdelta}, we need to compute the 1st-order partial derivatives of $-\log(P(\mb\delta_{0:p,1:K}|\mb\sigma_{0:p}^2))$ with respect to $\delta_{jk}$ for $j = 0,\ldots, p, k = 1,\ldots, K$, which is equal to the sum of the following two partial derivatives of $L$ and minus log prior: